 Once copper is added to the solution of silver nitrate, it causes a substitution reaction.
-Speaking chemistry language, it goes as follows: 2AgNO3 + Cu = Cu(NO3)2 + 2Ag.
-Silver and copper swap places: copper moves into the solution, and silver precipitates out in form of metal.
-And the solution turns light-blue due to formation of copper(II) nitrate – copper ions tint the solution blue.
+The reaction proceeds as follows: 2AgNO₃ + Cu = Cu(NO₃)₂ + 2Ag.
+Silver and copper swap places: copper enters the solution, and silver precipitates out in the form of metal.
+The solution turns light-blue due to the formation of copper(II) nitrate – the copper ions tint the solution blue.

 Make sure to wear protective gloves when conducting this experiment.

-Most likely you’ve seen Christmas tree ornaments that are decorated with frostwork-like patterns.
+You’ve likely seen an abundance of Christmas tree ornaments decorated with frost-like patterns.
 You, too, can easily draw your own icy patterns on any piece of glass!

 - Carbamide, or urea ((NH2)2CO) – 300 g;

 - A paintbrush.

 How to create patterns on a glass using carbamide?

 - Pour 300 g of carbamide into a glass.
 Add 50 mL of hot water and mix thoroughly.
 The carbamide will start dissolving in the water, but won’t dissolve completely because there is too much of it);

 - Take a piece of glass and make several strokes with the paintbrush to apply the solution to the glass;